 For example, if Joe delivers 1,000 parcels in December for \$4 per delivery, he has technically earned fees totaling \$4,000 for that month.
 He sends invoices to his clients for these fees and his terms require that his clients must pay by January 10.
 Even though his clients won't be paying Direct Delivery until January 10, the accrual basis of accounting requires that the \$4,000 be recorded as December revenues, since that is when the delivery work actually took place.
-At the time when the invoices are prepared and revenues are recorded ,the softwere will also record the amount in the asset account Accounts Receivable.
+After expenses are matched with these revenues, the income statement for December will show just how profitable the company was in delivering parcels in December.

 When Joe receives the \$4,000 worth of payment checks from his customers on January 10, he will make an accounting entry to show the money was received.
 This \$4,000 of receipts will not be considered to be January revenues, since the revenues were already reported as revenues in December when they were earned.
-This \$4,000 of receipts will be recorded in January and will increase the company's cash and will reduce the amount in Account's Receivable.
+This \$4,000 of receipts will be recorded in January as a reduction in Accounts Receivable.
+(In December Joe had made an entry to Accounts Receivable and to Sales.)